GuardianSeeker/SniperHunter/README.md

 # Disclaimer
 This program doesn't tamper with your Fortnite gameplay in anyway, I'm not assocaited with Epic Games, I made this software for educational purposes and to catch stream snipers.

-All this program does, is open your replay file (AFTER you've finished a game), read the replay and extracts the relevant information.
+All this program does, is read your replay file (AFTER you've finished a game), read the replay data and extracts the relevant information.
 This information is then parsed and organized by my program and displayed in a user-friendly format.

-It's like going into your replay through Fortnite, writing down everyones name yourself, and then figuring out who's name has occured more than once; except much faster, and additional features.